zauberware/url_checker/README.md

+# Quick lookup for HTTP Status codes

-# Lookup HTTP Status codes from given link to a sitemap.xml
+Main goal: Lookup HTTP Status codes from given link to a sitemap.xml!

 This basic script scrapes all links from a sitemap URL and just prints out the given status.
-We use it to detect 302 redirects and 404 status codes for websites.
+We use this script to detect 302 redirects and 404 status codes for websites.

 ## Installation